l0kix2/python-dehydrate/README.rst

 Motivation
 ==========
 Why would you need library like this?
-One of obvious use cases is to prepare data for serializing (into json/yaml/xml/pickle/whatever).
+One of obvious use cases is to convert complex objects with methods, lots of atributes and so on into dicts for serializing (into json/yaml/xml/pickle/whatever).
 You can control dehydration process by describing how to fetch values from object and how to present it in dehydrated structure using simple syntax.